Skip navigation

 Background

-2. Section 9 of the ANU Act confers upon the Council the power over the University, granting it entire control and management of the University.
-Under section 17 of the ANU Act, the Council delegates to the Vice-Chancellor the power to “control and manage the affairs and concerns of the University.”
+2. Section 9 of the ANU Act confers upon the Council the power over the University, granting it entire control and management of the University, including the power to ‘invest money and dispose of investments.

 3. The Council recognises its fiduciary duty to administer the investment portfolio prudently for the benefit of the University and the unit holders.
 The Council is supported in this regard through its Finance Committee.